 “We’re losing 150 trees per day in this city,” Chandler says.
 “It’s ecologically alarming, but this is also a public health crisis.”

 Trees address air quality in several ways.
 Yes, trees take up carbon dioxide and release oxygen when they photosynthesize, just as you learned in grade school science.
 But they do much more than that.
 The fine hairs on trees leaves can actually trap fine particulate matter pollution — a component of both automobile exhaust and power plant emissions — reducing pollution levels near a tree by as much as a third.

 And fine particle pollution is a particular concern for public health, as the particles are so small that they can actually pass into the bloodstream, causing heart disease and strokes.

 Louisville loses about 55,000 trees of its 3.3 million trees each year.
 Bringing the entire city to the level of tree canopy that researchers hypothesize would provide preventative medicine would cost millions of dollars.
 Few cities are making that level of investment in urban trees today, Chandler says.
-But the Green Heart Project seeks to demonstrate that when planting is done where it will have the most benefit, the reduction in healthcare costs, in sick days and lost productivity, can cover much of the cost of urban greening.
+But Green Heart seeks to demonstrate that when planting is done where it will have the most benefit, the reduction in healthcare costs, in sick days and lost productivity, can cover much of the cost of urban greening.

-The Project’s findings will help communities prioritize their efforts, and could open the door to new sources of funding for urban greening, as conservationists build partnerships with the public health community.
+The project’s findings will help communities prioritize their efforts and could open the door to new sources of funding for urban greening, as conservationists build partnerships with the public health community.

 “All cities are cash-strapped.
 They’re looking for information on the right place to plant the trees to see the best return on their investment, the biggest benefit for their people,” Chandler says.